openbaton/docs/docs/index.md

 # Open Baton
-Open Baton is an open source platform providing a comprehensive implementation of the ETSI Management and Orchestration (MANO) specification.
+Open Baton is an open source platform providing a comprehensive implementation of the ETSI NFV Management and Orchestration (MANO) specification.

 ## Its main components
 Open Baton provides many different features and components: